-At last Larkin spoke: "Bill, I'm goin' to keep Saturday for the Sabbath.
-That preacher don't know nothin' about it, and the Bible says it's the seventh day, and I'm a-goin' to keep it."
+At last Larkin spoke: "Bill, I'm going to keep Saturday for the Sabbath.
+That preacher don't know nothing about it, and the Bible says it's the seventh day, and I'm going to keep it."

 Said Bill, "Well, Lark, I will too."